Setting Up Reverse Charge Notice

 For help about creating fields, see Managing Object Fields.

-■ Example formula that produces the reverse charge notice for invoices to be sent to the "reverse charge" region (
+Example formula that produces the reverse charge notice for invoices to be sent depending on the "reverse charge" region (

-RC, see Using Invoice Region to Control Tax Rules):
+RC, see Using Invoice Region to Control Tax Rules) and the availability of a VAT number:

 Configuring Notice Text